Xceptance/posters-advanced-loadtest-suite/README.md

 Test results in form of XLTs result browser output - which is generated with each single mode test execution - is located in directory `/results`.
 You can find a short blog article on [how to use the result browser](https://blog.xceptance.com/2018/02/22/how-to-use-the-xlt-result-browser/) on our website.

-### Source Code Organization
+### Source Code

 Everything source code related can be found under `/src/main/java`.
 The main package of the test suite is `com.xceptance.loadtest`.
 The test suite is separated in a API and a site specific layer.
 The API layer provides the fundamental building blocks employed in modelling the site and creating the test scenarios.

-### Test Suite API
+### API

 The test suite contains an API layer offering building blocks in form of various interfaces and base classes as well as a number of utilities and data containers, which can and should be employed when creating the project specific test scenarios.
 The API layer is not site specific and could be shared among different projects.
 The package containing the API layer can be found at `com.xceptance.loadtest.api`.

 Please refer to later sections of this document for brief discussions of API layer specific components, like the `Context`, test data and general data objects, Site specific loading, and Page Lookup.

-### Project/Site Specific Code
+### Project Source Code

-The project (site) specific code of the test suite can be found at `com.xceptance.loadtest.posters`.
-In general, this package contains a representation of the site under test and all its interactions, required to implement the individual test scenarios.
+The project source code of the test suite can be found at `com.xceptance.loadtest.posters`.
+In general, this package contains a representation of the website under test and all its interactions, required to implement the individual test scenarios.
 The package further divides into the following, briefly reviewed sub-packages.

-`models` - Contains all site specific models.
+`models` - Contains all website specific structures.
 Separated into `models.pages` and `models.components`.
 The pages package contains all page objects which represent a single page or page impression, like the cart page.
 Each page object will typically utilise a number of reusable page components, like the mini cart.
-Components and page objects are stateless by design.
+Components and page objects are **stateless** by design.

 `actions` - An action will contain the interaction with a page, or more specifically the components of a page object.
 For example adding a product to the cart will be contained in an action called `AddToCart`, which in turn interacts with a product detail page of the Posters demo shop and it's components like the add to cart button.

-`flows` - A flow describes a number of interactions (actions) with the site.
+`flows` - A flow describes a number of interactions (actions) with the website.
 A chain of actions represented as a flow provides the advantage of reuse in different test scenarios, e.g. a user login flow.

-`tests` - The actual test cases (test scenarios) modelling the complete test that is being executed on the site.
+`tests` - The actual test cases (test scenarios) modelling the complete test that is being executed against the website.
 Each test scenario is represented by a distinct test case.

 ### API Layer Interfaces and Base Classes